jmacost5/CPP-528-Project/index.md

-## 4. Part III – Results and Conclusions
+## 4. Part III – Results and Conclusion